marcesf/regexcite/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of regexcite is to …
+The goal of regexcite is to have functions for parsing and manipulation of regular expression.

 ## Installation